 Famous for manufacturing affordable, durable, polyethylene -based products, Lifetime have a number of budget-friendly kayaks on the market.

-For the money, the best of these is their Teton 100 fishing kayak, which features a lawn-chair style padded seat at an affordable price.
+For the money, the best of these is their Teton 100 fishing kayak, as it’s rare you’ll find a lawn-chair style padded seat at such an affordable price.

 It also offers plenty of storage space, with large front and rear tank wells, and bungee cords to secure your fishing gear.